Futsal World Cup elite round guide

 Article summary

-The four group winners will qualify for Lithuania with the runners-up going into April’s play-offs.
+Russia are the first side to top their group and qualify for Lithuania with Croatia into April’s play-offs.

 Article top media content